Teeth Grinding in Children

 To be diagnosed with bruxism, your child must show tooth grinding sounds while asleep, coupled with corresponding tooth wear, morning jaw pain, headaches, and/or a locking jaw.
 These signs may be noticed by a dentist during a routine appointment, or they may be identified by a doctor if your child complains of morning pain or poor sleep.
 Since sleep bruxism occurs during the night, dentists rely heavily on parent reports of grinding or clenching noises during the child’s sleep.

-Your care provider may also ask about current stressors to obtain a fuller picture of potential precipitating factors.
+Your child’s care provider may ask about current stressors to obtain a fuller picture of potential precipitating factors.
 More rarely, they may refer your child for polysomnography, an overnight sleep exam, to check for signs of bruxism or other sleep disorders.

 Treatments for Bruxism